Man City transfer rumours

 Kyle Walker - The England international is set to sign a new two-year contract with the Premier League champions.
 (Manchester Evening News, June 15).

 Harry Maguire - Leicester's £90m valuation of Maguire has put a hold on the England defender's proposed transfer to Manchester City (Daily Mail, June 14); City have made the England defender their top target to replace Vincent Kompany this summer.
-(Manchester Evening News, June 7); while 'Manchester United have asked Leicester about Maguire but believe the England international wants to join Manchester City' (The Daily Mail, June 7); The Leicester defender is one of a number of central defenders being considered by City to replace Kompany, and Sky Sports News understands they will do battle with their Manchester rivals.
+(Manchester Evening News, June 7); while 'Manchester United have asked Leicester about Maguire but believe the England international wants to join Manchester City' (Daily Mail, June 7); The Leicester defender is one of a number of central defenders being considered by City to replace Kompany (Sky Sports News, May 25).

-Aaron Wan-Bissaka - After Manchester United bid £40m for the Palace right-back, The Times claims that City are also interested in the 21-year-old defender (The Times, June 10).
+Aaron Wan-Bissaka - After Manchester United bid £40m for the Palace right-back, City are also interested in the 21-year-old defender (The Times, June 10).

-James Maddison - The Daily Star have reported that City are interested in signing the Leicester playmaker, who is valued at £60m.
-They could face competition from Manchester United, Liverpool and Tottenham.
-(Daily Star, June 5)
+James Maddison - City are interested in signing the Leicester playmaker, who is valued at £60m.
+They could face competition from Manchester United, Liverpool and Tottenham (Daily Star, June 5).

-Marcos Llorente - City have the Real Madrid player on a three-man shortlist as they look to solve their ongoing search for a holding midfielder.
+Marcos Llorente - City have the Real Madrid player on a three-man shortlist as they look to solve their ongoing search for a holding midfielder (Sky Sports News, May 31).

-Joao Felix - City are interested in signing Benfica's 19-year-old attacking midfielder, Sky Sports News understands.
-City and rivals Manchester United are reportedly locked in a £120m battle for the youngster (Express, June 4).
-Manchester City will offer Benfica forward Joao Felix a £5.5m-a-year contract.
-(Record, June 9); Manchester City are willing to buy Felix and loan him back to Benfica next season in a bid to help them win the race to sign the £105m-rated striker.
-(Mirror, June 16).
+Joao Felix - City are willing to buy Felix and loan him back to Benfica next season in a bid to help them win the race to sign the £105m-rated striker (Daily Mirror, June 16); City will offer Felix a £5.5m-a-year contract (Record, June 9); City and rivals Manchester United are reportedly locked in a £120m battle for the youngster (Daily Express, June 4); City are interested in signing Benfica's 19-year-old attacking midfielder, Sky Sports News understands (Sky Sports News, May 7).

-Houssem Aouar - The Lyon midfielder has admitted he would be interested in playing under City manager Guardiola.
+Houssem Aouar - The Lyon midfielder has admitted he would be interested in playing under City manager Guardiola (Sky Sports News, May 27).

-Tanguy Ndombele - Lyon president Jean-Michel Aulas has confirmed Manchester United and City are interested in signing the midfielder, but says his preference would be to sell to Juventus.
-SSN also believe the player is on a three-man shortlist to replace Fernandinho this summer.
+Tanguy Ndombele - The player is on a three-man shortlist to replace Fernandinho this summer (Sky Sports News, May 5); Lyon president Jean-Michel Aulas has confirmed Manchester United and City are interested in signing the midfielder, but says his preference would be to sell to Juventus (Sky Sports News, April 30)

-Antoine Griezmann - Spanish paper Sport report that City are ready to meet Griezmann's £108m release clause as the race for the French forward heats up.
+Antoine Griezmann - City are ready to meet Griezmann's £108m release clause as the race for the French forward heats up.
 (Sport, May 17).

-Ben Chilwell - Leicester's left-back has revealed that City boss Pep Guardiola complimented him after the club's 1-0 loss at the Etihad last season.
+Ben Chilwell - Leicester's left-back has revealed that City boss Pep Guardiola complimented him after the club's 1-0 loss at the Etihad last season (Sky Sports News, June 4).

-Matthijs de Ligt - Louis van Gaal has advised the Ajax defender to join either City or Barcelona if he leaves the Dutch club this summer.
+Matthijs de Ligt - Louis van Gaal has advised the Ajax defender to join either City or Barcelona if he leaves the Dutch club this summer (Sky Sports News, June 3).

-Rodri - Bayern Munich are interested in the Manchester City transfer target Rodri (SportBild, June 8); At City, The Atletico Madrid midfielder is seen to be the ideal long-term replacement for Fernandinho - and has a release clause of around £60m, with SSN believing the player is City's preferred transfer target this summer; Manchester City are hoping for a positive response from the Atletico midfielder after he asked for time to consider a £62m switch.
-(Mail, June 16).
+Rodri - Manchester City are hoping for a positive response from the Atletico midfielder after he asked for time to consider a £62m switch.
+(Mail, June 16); Bayern Munich are interested in the Manchester City transfer target Rodri (SportBild, June 8); At City, The Atletico Madrid midfielder is seen to be the ideal long-term replacement for Fernandinho - and has a release clause of around £60m, with SSN believing the player is City's preferred transfer target this summer (Sky Sports News, May 31).

 The latest on those who could leave the Etihad this summer...

-Leroy Sane - The winger would be a "good fit" at Bayern Munich, according to his Germany team-mate Joshua Kimmich.
-"I would like to have Leroy at Bayern, that would send the right message," the right-back told Bild.
-"He's a player who would be a good fit at Bayern.
-I think he's a very good player.
-He has great potential, but was not allowed to play at City last season, which I cannot understand.
-But it is his decision and the task of those responsible to convince him.
-If I was in the club's position, I would certainly buy him."

-Meanwhile, the Guardian have reported that City have turned down an offer of €80m (£70.7m) for Sane from Bayern Munich.
-Bayern Munich club president Uli Hoeness previously confirmed City's Sane is a player the German champions are interested in signing.
+Leroy Sane - Bayern Munich midfielder Robert Lewandowski says the club's German players are looking forward to welcoming Sane to the Bundesliga champions (Sky Sports News, June 20).

-City, meanwhile, are bracing themselves for a barrage of offers for Sane after their latest contract negotiations with the player proved unproductive.
-(Mirror, June 2).
-However, a move to Bayern now seems improbable after Hoeness admitted the price the reported €80m (£71.11m) asking price was "crazy" (Kicker, June 4); Manchester City are confident of keeping Sane at the Etihad this summer.
-(Star, June 16).
+But City are confident of keeping Sane at the Etihad this summer (Daily Star, June 16); However, a move to Bayern now seems improbable after Hoeness admitted the price the reported €80m (£71.11m) asking price was "crazy" (Kicker, June 4); City are bracing themselves for a barrage of offers for Sane after their latest contract negotiations with the player proved unproductive.
+(Daily Mirror, June 2).

 Oleksandr Zinchenko - The defender is on the verge of signing a new five-year contract with City as he prepares to become the latest player to commit his long-term future to the Premier League champions (Daily Telegraph, June 13).